JordyDew/electron-sample/README.md

-# Electron-Sample
+# Electron-sample

 ## Description

 This repository contains a project that shows how you can combine an Electron interface with a Console backend written in C# and Python.

-I didn't provide other scripting and programming languages, but feel free to add them.
+I did not provide other scripting and programming languages, but feel free to add them.

 ## Licensing

-I didn't set a license.
+I did not set a license.
 That means that you are free to use this project completely free, also with commercial purposes and you don't have to share any source code when you distribute this app.

 Although, what I have created is not very useful.
 So, using it would be rare.